Household Hacks to Help You Get The Most Out of Your Dishwasher and Make Life Easier

-Dishwashing vs. hand washing —when it comes to efficiency and killing bacteria, the dishwasher wins.
+Dishwasher vs. hand washing – which is better?
+When it comes to efficiency and killing bacteria, the dishwasher wins.
 To kill most bacteria, water must reach a scalding 140° Fahrenheit.
 That temperature is easily reached in a dishwasher, but is nearly impossible with a sink, as hot water heaters are typically set to 120 degrees to prevent burns.

 Not every home has a dishwasher, but if you’re lucky enough to have a one, are you utilizing it to your best ability?
-Check out these 6 unexpected household items you can clean in the dishwasher.
+Check out these 9 unexpected household items you can clean in the dishwasher.
 If you’re ever unsure what you can put in your dishwasher, look for the dishwasher safe symbol.

 1. Sponges and Brushes